noaione/yuusha-shoukan-ln/sources/v11/chapter1.md

 invalid...]

 [T-That won’t do!
 My pride as a gambler will not allow me that.
 So, I’ll properly give you a reward after we get home...
-T-T-T-That’s why,l-l-l-look forward to it...]
+T-T-T-That’s why, l-l-l-look forward to it...]

 [Y-Yeah...]